jgarridoalcazar/optimizer/README.md

-#A clone of Optimizer, currently in development.
+#Optimizer

+A recent fork of Optimizer by vellamike, which is no longer in development.
 Optimizer is a graphical tool for the optimization of Neuronal Models

 Installation
 ============